 The Surprising Benefits of Strength Training for Runners (Plus 10 Moves to Boost Performance)

 Every sport has its outliers, but if you’re a runner — or endurance athlete of any kind — odds are you’re averse to strength training.
-Perhaps it’s because you don’t want to “bulk up,” having to carry around the extra weight.
+Perhaps it’s because you don’t want to “bulk up,” fearful of having to carry around the extra weight.
 Or maybe you think strength training for runners is time wasted in pursuit of the ultimate goal: developing greater speed and endurance.

 “As a runner or cyclist, it’s smart to question what will give you the best return on your training investment,” says Luke Carlson, an exercise physiologist and CEO of Discover Strength, in Minnesota, who specializes in helping endurance athletes boost performance by overcoming their dislike of iron.
 “And the answer will always be running or cycling, but that doesn’t mean you should exclude strength training.”

-Quite the contrary: If you want to realize your full endurance potential, you need to lift weights.
+What’s his take on what he sees as a common misconception?
+If you want to realize your full endurance potential, you need to lift weights.

 10 of the Best Exercises for a Runners Strength Workout

 Perform one set of 16 reps of each of the following 10 exercises in the order shown.
 Rest 30 to 90 seconds between exercises, depending on your fitness level.